SLUGIS/FDOP/README.md

 NOTE: These graphs need to be based on the entire calendar year
 -  (need to add instructions on this process)
+-  For SLU, by FDRA we determined best fit with;
+			Coastal:Fuel Model A with ERC
+			Inland: Fuel Model N with ERC

 **6. When updating numbers and percent values in FDOP**